 - Projects directed by those most impacted

-- Opportunity to partner with equity and other OPSEU groups
+- Opportunity to partner with equity and other OPSEU/SEFPO groups

 - Clear analysis on race, gender, class and other systemic oppressions to guide the organizing and outcomes